aerospike/aerospike-client-python/doc/client.rst

     .. method:: truncate(namespace, set, nanos[, policy])

         Remove records in specified namespace/set efficiently.
 This method is many orders of magnitude faster than deleting records one at a time.
-Works with Aerospike Server versions >= 3.12.
         See `Truncate command reference <https://www.aerospike.com/docs/reference/info#truncate>`_.

+        .. note:: Works with Aerospike Server versions >= 3.12

         This asynchronous server call may return before the truncation is complete.
 The user can still write new records after the server returns because new records will have last update times greater than the truncate cutoff (set at the time of truncate call)